eaprelsky/infodynamics/book/12_revolutionary_education.md

 ## Implementation Note

-The educational applications described in this chapter represent theoretical possibilities based on information physics principles rather than tested educational interventions.
+The educational applications described in this chapter represent theoretical possibilities based on information dynamics principles rather than tested educational interventions.
 While the cognitive science supporting these approaches shows promise, rigorous empirical validation of specific implementations remains essential.
 Educational transformation should proceed through careful experimentation, measurement, and continuous improvement to ensure that theoretical predictions translate into genuine learning improvements for students.